beerriot/starlink-ping-loss-viewer/README.md

 (http://blog.beerriot.com/2021/02/14/starlink-raster-scan/).
 But, I've
 been using the viewer to continue to get a clearer picture of the quality of my connection.

+## Pinger

+Recently added is another utility in the `pinger/` subdirectory.
+This is intended to be a quick-hack way to compare the connectedness of a non-starlink connection.

+The main script in the subdirectory, `collect-pings.py` pings 8.8.8.8 once per second.
+Every 3600 pings (approximately once per hour), it writes a file to disk that records which of those pings succeeded.
+The file is not exactly the same format as Starlink's history response, but the `ping_returncode` field is close enough to `popPingDropRate` to allow the viewer to render it in the same format.

+The other two files in the subdirectory are support to keep this ping recording utility running in the background.
+The `background-collection.sh` script checks for a running `collect-pings.py` and starts a new one if it doesn't find one.
+The check is performed by writing the PID of the `collect-pings.py` process to a file, and then querying for that PID.
+The `crontab` file contains an example of how to automatically run `background-collection.sh` to make sure `collect-pings.py` gets restarted if it stops.